How to Bathe a Dog: 10 Easy Ways to Make Bath Time Easier

 During the bath: Offer small treats at key points, like after wetting the fur, applying shampoo, or rinsing.
 This keeps your dog focused and relaxed.

-After the bath: Reward your dog when the bath is done.
-A special treat or extra praise reinforces that bath time ends positively.
+After the bath, reward your dog when it’s done.
+A special treat or extra praise reinforces that bath time ends on a positive note.

 Toys, Slow Introduction, and Creating a Calm Environment